 I adore this perfectly sized Madewell Half-Moon Pouch I found a few summers ago.
 I can only imagine it is still sold to this day due to how wildly popular it is.
 It comes in different colors, but the clear option makes it 10 times easier to find what I need.
-In terms of quality, this pouch has held up incredibly well for years now that is makes the ideal place to contain your migraine relief kit.
+In terms of quality, this pouch has held up incredibly well for years now that it makes the ideal place to contain your migraine relief kit.

-2. Migrastil’s Migraine Stick
+3. Migrastil’s Migraine Stick

-I first discovered Migrastil’s Migraine Stick two years ago and it has made a huge impact at slowing down my migraines.
+I first discovered Migrastil’s Migraine Stick two years ago and it has made a huge impact at slowing down my migraine.
 Depending on the trigger or severity of my migraine, having a tool to slow down my migraine is so important whether that means giving me more time to travel home, find a bathroom, or get through a number of important tasks when a migraine strikes.